slalom-consulting-ltd/terraform-aws-codepipeline-slacknotifier/example/examplea/README.md

 The reason this Lambda function isn't deployed as part of this module, is so that one lambda function can be used with many pipelines.

-The lambda function name should be set in the 'function_name' variable in terraform.tfvars.
+The lambda function name should be set in the 'function_name' variable in **examplea.auto.tfvars**.

 ## Running this example

-With an AWS Profile setup and pre-requisite tasks complete, run:
+With an AWS Profile set-up and pre-requisite tasks complete, run:

 ```cli
 terraform init